 - last, but not least, the lay leaders, and especially the board chair or president, who dedicate hundreds of personal hours to ensure that their schools have the financial and human resources to enact their mission, and that their schools operate properly and sustainably.

 We who work in schools need to notice the many behind-the-scenes individuals who, in many untold ways, give so generously.
 Rather than consigning acknowledgement to a designated few, let’s find ways to help everyone, and especially our students, notice and appreciate what others do to make our schools work.
 This is one of the most important things we can do in educating them Jewishly.

 It’s true that in some private schools in this country, there is a mood of entitlement by the students and families; for the tuition paid, they expect and demand a highly personalized, first-class education that serves their child’s interests.
 (See the bold 2017 letter by Trinity’s headmaster, John Allman, on precisely this point.)
 But Jewish day schools aspire to pass on the time-honored traditions of our faith and our people, and that includes “Thanks-giving” – or shall we say “thanks-noticing” – in a Jewish way.

 For the last 25 years, the AVI CHAI Foundation has invested in many of these groups, “noticing” the hard work of teachers, leaders, staff, donors and board members, and creating varied programs that improve their skills and build their capacity.
 On this Thanksgiving, we want to invite the entire day school community to join us in thanking each and every one of them, in committing ourselves to notice their dedication, and acknowledge that their generosity far exceeds what we deserve.

 The Jewish people, and its future, are in good hands.
 Let’s notice it.

-Michael S. Berger and Leah N. Meir are Program Officers at AVI CHAI North America.
+Dr. Michael S. Berger is a Program Officer at The AVI CHAI Foundation – North America.